Management & Security Enhancements in UEM 9.6

 Task Manager Control for Chrome OS

-To disable, navigate to Devices > Profiles & Resources > Profiles > Add > Add Profile > Chrome OS > Application Control, and disable Users can end processes in Task Manager.
+To deactivate, navigate to Devices > Profiles & Resources > Profiles > Add > Add Profile > Chrome OS > Application Control, and deactivate Users can end processes in Task Manager.

 Verified Device Mode for Chrome OS

 Device Verified Mode Required, a new setting in the Chrome OS Security & Privacy profiles, ensures devices meet security requirements before booting up.